 All three of Global Container Terminals’ shareholders are signatories to the United Nations-backed Principles for Responsible Investment (UN PRI).
 IFM Investors, Ontario Teachers’ Pension Plan (OTPP), and British Columbia Investment Management Corporation (BCI) are responsible and engaged shareholders with a principled approach to managing risk and opportunities.
-On behalf of our owners, GCT is an effective steward as a sustainable, clean, and green investment.
+On behalf of our owners, GCT is an effective steward and a sustainable, clean, and green investment.

 But we can’t do this alone.
 GCT’s collaboration with customers, port authorities, industry, community associations, Indigenous Peoples and communities, vendors, and suppliers, is what sets us apart from our peers and competitors.
 We don’t just implement new procedures within our facilities; we challenge our partners and customers to similarly improve their practices.